AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 If the segment qualification criteria were solely based on anonymous events stored against the ECID, then Jane would qualify for that segment

-## Unaffected services
+## Impact on other services

-The following components of Experience Platform are **not** affected by namespace priority:

-* Experience Data Model (XDM) Schemas: Any schema class that is not an XDM ExperienceEvent, such as XDM Individual Profiles, will continue to honor any fields that you mark as an identity.
+**Experience Data Model (XDM) Schemas**

+Any schema that is not an XDM Experience Event, such as XDM Individual Profiles, will continue to honor any [fields that you mark as an identity](../../xdm/ui/fields/identity.md).

+**Data lake**

-* Data lake: Data ingestion to data lake will continue to honor the primary identity settings configured on Web SDK.
+Data ingestion to data lake will continue to honor the primary identity settings configured on [Web SDK](../../tags/extensions/client/web-sdk/data-element-types.md#identity-map) and schemas.

-* Data Lifecycle
-* Privacy Service
+* Data lake will not determine primary identity based on namespace priority.
+For example, Adobe Customer Journey Analytics will continue to use values in the identity map even after namespace priority is enabled (such as, adding a dataset to a new connection), because Customer Journey Analytics consumes their data from data lake.

+**Advanced data lifecycle management**

+Data hygiene record delete requests functions in the following manner, for a given identity:

+* Real-Time Customer Profile: Deletes any profile fragment with specified identity as primary identity. **The primary identity on Profile will now be determined based on namespace priority.**
+* Data lake: Deletes any record with the specified identity as primary identity.

+**Privacy Service**

+Privacy Service deletion requests function in the following manner, for a given identity:

+* Real-Time Customer Profile: Deletes any profile fragment with specified identity value as primary identity. **The primary identity on Profile will now be determined based on namespace priority.**
+* Data lake: Deletes any record with the specified identity as primary or secondary identity.